Here are the top Institutional holders of Trevena Inc. (TRVN) shares

 Trevena Inc. (TRVN): Who are the competitors?

-The company’s main competitors (and peers) include Arena Pharmaceuticals Inc. (ARNA) that is trading 88.07% up over the past 12 months.
-AcelRx Pharmaceuticals Inc. (ACRX) is 111.65% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Arena Pharmaceuticals Inc. (ARNA) that is trading 100.66% up over the past 12 months and Flexion Therapeutics Inc. (FLXN) that is 71.83% higher over the same period.
+AcelRx Pharmaceuticals Inc. (ACRX) is 111.90% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -17.41% from the last report on Jan 28, 2021 to stand at a total of 21.99 million short shares sold with a short interest ratio of 4.57.